 Before blowing anything it’s best to survey the property and make sure that you identify all the areas where there is an accumulation of leaves.
-The last thing you want is to spend a whole day cleaning the yard only to find a bunch of old leaves under your porch.
+The last thing you want is to spend a whole day doing fall yard cleanup only to find a bunch of old leaves under your porch.
 Once you get an idea of where the various pockets of leaves and shrubs are, it’s time to decide where you’re going to situate the main pile of leaves.
 Keep in mind that if your pile is too big, it’s going to be quite challenging to dispose of it.
 Instead of making one heap, try dividing the property into three or four piles where you can gather the leaves and shrubs.
 After they are all blown out from all the nooks and crannies you want to bag them in a 100 gallon lawn and leaf bags.
 Consolidating the leaves into larger bags will mean you making less trips to the curbside.
 Be sure to check with the county clerk of what is the preferred disposal method for leaves and shrubs.
 The last thing you need is to compile all the rubbish only to find out that the township won’t take your leaf bags.

 What are the ways to dispose of leaves and shrubs?